lcwell/lcwell.github.io/content/log/compressing-weights-with-randomness/index.md

 Observations:

 - The randomness kicks in the most in the low-rank regime and then stabilizes after passing the effective rank.
 - In fact, the effective rank seems to be a much better estimate for the random case than before.
-This might be worth further research.
+This might be worth further investigation.
+- All models are less compressible with this method than with the deterministic SVD, which, however, is more demanding in terms of computation.
-- The baseline `model0` allows for little to none compression without significantly sacrificing performance.
+- The baseline `model0` allows for little to no compression without significantly sacrificing performance.
 - Both the L2 penalized `model6` and the L1 penalized `model10` allow for much more compression, but `model6` seems to offer more stability.
 In both the deterministic and the probabilistic method, weight decay seems to behave more nicely with regard to compression, which strengthens the results of Poggio et al.